asleepace/asleepace.com/src/content/blog/try.md

 return url.href // type-safe!
 ```

 Since `error` will only be defined when `[undefined, Error]` and we early return if it is defined, the Typescript type system is able to infer that `url` must be defined below!
-Now let's revisit the same problem I mentioed in the begining of this article and see how this approach does.
+Now let's revisit the same problem I mentioned in the beginning of this article and see how this approach does.

 ```ts
 function getUrlFromString(urlString: string): URL | undefined {